embEDUx/documentation/src/setup/examples/user-documentation-DEMO.md

-# User Documentation HTWG
+# User Documentation Demo
-This is the User Documentation for the HTWG.
+This is the User Documentation demonstration for the **Github** Repositories.
 Others may use it as an orientation and overview of the contents they have to put in their User Documentation.

 ## Repositories
 Product | Repository URL